jhucompilers/fall2022/assign/assign02.md

 output.
 A possible implementation of this function is shown above.
 It should raise an `EvaluationError` if it is not passed exactly one argument.
 The `Value::as_str` member function should be used to get the string value to print.
+The function should return the integer value 0.

 `println`: like `print`, but prints a newline ("`\n"`) character after the textual representation of the printed value.
+The function should return the integer value 0.

 `readint`: Reads a single integer value from standard input and returns it.
 It should not be passed any arguments, and should raise